 This is a versatile recipe that also works with these substitutions: Try Medium Yellow Curry Powder or Zanizibar Curry Powder for more heat in place of the sweeter Madras Curry.
-Use 1 vegetable bouillon cube or 2 cups prepared vegetable broth in place of the vegetable demi glaze.
+Use 1 vegetable bouillon cube or 2 cups prepared vegetable broth in place of the vegetable demi-glace.
 Use 1/4 cup prepared tomato paste in place of tomato powder.
 Use 1/2 cup coconut milk in place of coconut milk powder.
 Recipe easily doubles.

 Heat oil in a large saucepan.
 Add onion and cook over medium heat for 5 to 6 min. until translucent.
-Stir in garlic, ginger, cumin and curry, then add demi glaze and 2 cups water.
-Bring to a boil and stir until demi glaze is dissolved.
+Stir in garlic, ginger, cumin and curry, then add demi-glace and 2 cups water.
+Bring to a boil and stir until demi-glace is dissolved.
 Add diced tomatoes and bring to a simmer.
 In a small bowl, mix tomato powder with 5 Tbsp. water to create a paste, then add to soup.
 In another small bowl, mix coconut milk powder with 1/2 cup hot water, then add to soup.
 Simmer soup for 10 more min., then transfer to a food processor and process until smooth.
 Return to a clean saucepan to rewarm before serving.
 Season with sea salt to taste.

 Garnish with lime, toasted almonds and/or fresh cilantro or basil.
 Serve with Indian naan bread or pita bread for dipping.